Red Meat Profit Partnership

-A consortium of agribusinesses and the government have partnered up to invest in a $64 million programme to drive sustainable, long-terms profits for New Zealand's red meat sector.
+A consortium of agribusinesses and the government have partnered up to invest in a $64 million programme to drive sustainable, long-term profits for New Zealand's red meat sector.

 Supporting farmers to adopt best practice

 This programme focuses on supporting farmers in the adoption of best practice behind the farm gate and between the farm and processor.

 There are 9 industry partners alongside Beef + Lamb New Zealand – meat companies Alliance Group, ANZCO, Silver Fern Farms, Greenlea, Blue Sky Meats and Progressive Meats, and banking sector participants Rabobank and ANZ Bank.
 All will work together, and with other stakeholders in the sector to support the adoption of best practice behind the farm gate, and between the farm and processor.